sccala/black_jack/README.md

 # Black Jack (21 Game)

 ## Introduction
 This is a web app to play black jack with a virtual dealer.
-I made this app for one of the Mintbean Hackathon, but also to solidify my knowledge for front-end development.
+I made this app for one of the Mintbean Hackathon, and also to solidify my knowledge for front-end development.

 ## Rules of Black Jack
 - The goal of blackjack is to beat the dealer's hand without going over 21.